Kesavadatta2410/Drainage-Rides/README.md

 ## Overview

-This Arduino code is for a simple obstacle-avoiding robot using an HC-SR04 ultrasonic sensor for distance measurement and a servo motor for scanning.
-The robot moves forward until an obstacle is detected, at which point it stops, scans its surroundings, moves backwards, turns left, and then resumes forward movement.
+This Arduino code is for a simple obstacle-avoiding robot that uses an HC-SR04 ultrasonic sensor to measure distance and a servo motor to scan.
+The robot moves forward until it detects an obstacle, at which point it stops, scans its surroundings, moves backwards, turns left, and resumes forward movement.

 ## Hardware Requirements